stagetwo/generator-web-prototype/README.md

 ### FAQ

-#### How do I change the order inwhich the prototype pages are displayed?
+#### How do I change the order in which the prototype pages are displayed?

 The prototype pages are ordered by filename.
 Therefore, you can order them by prepending the names with a number: